Azure/azure-functions-sql-extension/README.md

     ```

 - Open your output binding file and modify some of the values (e.g. Change Team from 'Functions' to 'Azure SQL').
 This will update the row when the code is run.
 - Hit 'F5' to run your code.
-Click the second link to the values in your SQL table.
+Click the link for the http trigger to the output binding.
 You should see the log update and tell you which row changed and what the data in the row is now.
 - Congratulations!
-You have now successfully used the SQL trigger binding!
-Checkout [Trigger Binding Samples](#Trigger-Binding-Samples) for more information on how to use it and explore on your own!
+You have now successfully used all the bindings!
+Checkout [Trigger Binding Samples](#Trigger-Binding-Samples) for more information on how to use the trigger binding and explore on your own!

 ## Samples ##